YuanLinStudio/CaiyunWeather/README.md

 > #### Working with `CYCoordinate`
 >
-> `CYCoordinate` provides several ways to initialize:
-> 1. with longitude and latitude
-> 2. with `CLLocationCoordinate2D` objects from Apple's `CoreLocation` Framework
-> 3. API related initializer and handler
+> `CYCoordinate` is a type alias for `CLLocationCoordinate2D` in Apple's `CoreLocation` Framework, with extensions conformed to `Codable` and `Equatable` for coding options.
+You may also initialize one with longitude and latitude.
+Use `.defaultCoordinate` to get a default `CYCoordinate` object as (0, 0).
 >
 > To get user's location or a pin from map, please use `CoreLocation` or `MapKit` to get the coordinate.